 Having a clear vision, that illuminates a compelling purpose and core values and which is understood and passionately supported by all, creates a strong, focused culture that drives the desired business results

 In high performance organizations, affirming the purpose and values and reviewing the vision is an ongoing process.
-People think strategically as they make decisions, are flexible in response to challenges, appreciate diversity and creativity, and there is a higher level of trust because they know they share the same . . . → Read More: ASPIRE: The Characteristics of High Performing Organizations
+People think strategically as they make decisions, are flexible in response to challenges, appreciate diversity and creativity, and there is a higher level of trust because they know they share the same vision . . . → Read More: ASPIRE: The Characteristics of High Performing Organizations

 What do Zappos, Ben and Jerry’s, and Southwest Airlines have in common?
 They are all financially successful, values-driven companies.